QiD: ANONYMOUS NEUROMORPHIC IDENTITY TECHNOLOGY

 Is QiD facial recognition?

-No, QiD is not facial recognition - whereas facial recognition matches a ‘flat’ candidate image of a subject against a ‘flat’ reference image of another subject syntactically in 2D space, QiD does not perform any matching of images Instead, QiD semantically interprets personal identity - that part of us which uniquely defines who we each are from a single ‘selfie’ in 3D space
+No, QiD is not facial recognition - whereas facial recognition matches a ‘flat’ candidate image of a subject against a ‘flat’ reference image of a subject syntactically in 2D space to authenticate someone, QiD does not perform any matching of images Instead, QiD semantically interprets ‘personal identity’ - that part of us which uniquely defines who we each are - from a single ‘selfie’ in 3D space

-While this does not directly imply technical performance, a person’s QiD Signature is drawn from an address space of 62^512 possible permutations - an extremely large number consisting of approximately 918 decimal digits - making the probability of accidental duplication statistically negligible at any conceivable population scale
+A person’s QiD Hash is as unique as the ‘personal identity’ of the person is A person’s QiD Hash is drawn from an address space of 62^512 possible permutations - an extremely large number consisting of approximately 918 decimal digits (approximately about 6.1 x 10^907 times the current world population) - making the probability of accidental duplication statistically negligible at any conceivable population scale

-What is a person’s QiD UUID intended for?
+What is a person’s QiD ID intended for?

-As a compact reference to a person’s QiD Signature, a person’s unique QiD UUID (128-bit UUID) is returned to a subscriber in response to each QiDaaS API request and can be used as the reference key to record a customer/employee/student/patient/citizen… within the subscriber’s own systems
+As a compact representation of a person’s QiD Hash, a person’s unique QiD ID (128-bit UUID) is returned to a subscriber in response to each QiDaaS API request to serve as the reference key for customer/employee/student/patient/citizen… within the subscriber’s own systems

 Is QiD a proprietary technology?

-QiD is a proprietary technology developed by research scientists at aiQ Cognitive Technologies (Pty) Ltd (South Africa)
+QiD is a technology development by research scientists at aiQ Cognitive Technologies (Pty) Ltd (South Africa)

 Is the technology available for testing?

-Since personal identity itself is not affected by age - a person always remains who they are over time - regular use of the technology adapts to the natural ageing of a person, allowing a person’s QiD Signature to remain stable
+Since personal identity itself is not affected by age - a person always remains who he/she is - regular use of the QiD technology progressively adapts to the natural ageing of a person, implying a stable QiD Hash/QiD ID

 What about identical twins?

-In the extremely rare case of monozygotic twins that share the same genetic material (DNA) and that are almost always the same sex, when even a mother has difficulty to tell the twins apart, QiD could return unpredictable results
+In the extremely rare case of monozygotic twins who share the same genetic material (DNA) and that are almost always the same sex, when even a mother has difficulty to tell the twins apart, QiD may return non-deterministic results

 Does QiD satisfy international privacy regulations?

-As an anonymous identification technology that does not rely on names, civil identifiers or self-asserted identity, QiD is designed to ensure that privacy is preserved and reduce the exposure of personal data compared to conventional identification systems
+As an anonymous identification technology that does not rely on names, civil identifiers or self-asserted claims to identity, QiD definitionally preserves privacy by dispensing with the need for any personal information to be disclosed

-Does QiD present an opportunity for OEM technology partners?
+Is QiD an opportunity for OEM technology partnerships?

-Yes, definitely - while QiD is available to direct subscribers, we recognise that certain technology providers have established access to specialised markets in which they already deliver complementary technology services, and OEM partnerships are therefore welcomed where QiD can be integrated into existing platforms or offerings
+Recognising that certain technology providers have established access to specialised markets in which they already deliver complementary technology services, OEM partnerships are welcomed where QiD can be integrated into existing platforms or offerings

 Is QiD FIDO certified?

-No - QiD does not fall within the scope of the technical standards addressed by FIDO FIDO (including FIDO2, WebAuthn and UAF/U2F) governs credential-based authentication, specifically how cryptographic keys are generated, stored, and used by devices to authenticate users to accounts QiD does not issue, store, manage or authenticate credentials of any kind It also does not rely on passwords, cryptographic keys, shared secrets, devices or accounts to establish identity Instead, QiD answers a different question altogether: “Who is this someone, and is this someone real and present?”
-For this reason, QiD operates outside the technical and regulatory ambit addressed by FIDO Where required, QiD can be deployed alongside FIDO-compliant authentication mechanisms, with certification handled at the application or platform layer by subscribers or OEM partners
+QiD falls outside the scope of the technical framework of the FIDO (Fast IDentity Online) Alliance… FIDO (including FIDO2, WebAuthn and UAF/U2F) governs credential-based authentication, specifically how cryptographic keys are generated, stored, and used by devices to authenticate users to accounts QiD does not issue, store, manage or authenticate credentials of any kind QiD also does not rely on passwords, cryptographic keys, shared secrets, devices or accounts to establish identity Instead, QiD answers a very different question altogether: “Who is this someone, is this someone a real human and what is the estimated age of the someone?”
+For this reason, QiD operates outside the technical and regulatory framework of FIDO Of course, QiD can be deployed alongside FIDO-compliant authentication mechanisms, with certification handled at the application or platform layer by subscribers or OEM partners

 QiD vs Passkeys - how do the two compare?

-QiD and Passkeys share one outcome in common - they eliminate the need for passwords - but they achieve this in fundamentally different ways and serve different objectives… Passkeys are a credential-based authentication technology - they replace passwords with cryptographic keys stored on trusted devices and are designed to securely authenticate users to pre-existing accounts QiD, by contrast, is an anonymous human identification technology - it does not authenticate accounts or devices… Instead, it identifies a person directly and determines whether that person is an actual, real, live human being - without credentials, enrolment or reliance on any specific device or operating system In short: Passkeys answer: “Does this device possess the correct key for this account?”
-QiD answers: “Who is this someone - and is this someone real and present?”
-QiD achieves the same no-password, phishing-resistant access outcomes as Passkeys, but does so through a fundamentally different approach, while also addressing identity and fraud challenges beyond the scope of Passkeys QiD answers the “Who?”-question not with a name or a claim, but with a stable, anonymous QiD Signature/QiD UUID The two technologies occupy different layers of the problem space and may be used independently or together, depending on the use case
+QiD and Passkeys share one outcome in common - they obviate the need for passwords - but the two technologies achieve this in fundamentally different ways that intend to serve fundamentally different objectives… Passkeys are a credential-based authentication technology - they replace passwords with cryptographic keys stored on trusted devices and are designed to securely authenticate users to pre-existing accounts By contrast - as an anonymous human identification technology - QiD does not authenticate accounts or devices Instead • QiD identifies a person directly • determines whether a person is an real human • estimates the age of a person, without relying on credentials, enrolment or any specific device or operating system In short: • Passkeys answer: “Does this device possess the correct key for this account?” • QiD answers: “Who is this someone, is this someone a real human and what is the estimated age of the someone?”
+QiD achieves the same no-password, phishing-resistant access outcomes as Passkeys, but does so through a fundamentally different approach, while also addressing identity and fraud challenges beyond the scope of Passkeys QiD answers the “Who?”-question not with a name or a claim, but with a stable, anonymous QiD Hash/QiD ID The two technologies therefore occupy different layers of the problem space and may be used independently or together in tandem, depending on the particular use case

 What is Neuromorphic Computing?

-Current generation Al technologies uses deep-learning networks to syntactically 'interpret' data sources (eg the content of a digital image) - this approach however suffers from the fact that examples that fall outside a neural net’s scope of reference, will cause the AI to fail By accurately simulating the neural processes of the human mind/brain, Neuromorphic Computing on the other hand semantically interprets data sources to introduce a certain measure of 'cognitive interpretation' and 'autonomous adaptation' that advances Al technologies beyond current AI capabilities
+Current generation Al technologies uses deep-learning networks to syntactically 'interpret' data sources (eg the content of a digital image) - this approach however suffers from the weakness that outliers that fall outside a neural net’s scope of reference, will generally cause the AI to fail certain edge cases By accurately simulating the neural processes of the human mind/brain, Neuromorphic Computing on the other hand semantically ‘interprets’ data sources to achieve a certain measure of 'cognitive interpretation' and 'autonomous adaptation' that advances Al technologies beyond current AI capabilities

 What does it mean that QiD is ‘anonymous’?